chathamabate/fern-os/src/README.txt

 There will also be functions which are "standalone", in that they can execute in any environment.
 Modules of such type will be prefixed `s_`.

+Finally, user libraries should be prefixed with `u_`.